shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_05.md

     GO
     ```

-12. To run the script, select **Execute** from the SSMS toolbar.
+7. To run the script, select **Execute** from the SSMS toolbar.

     ![The Execute button is highlighted in the SSMS toolbar.](media/ssms-execute.png "SSMS Toolbar")

-13. For Mixed Mode Authentication and the new `sa` password to take effect, you must restart the SQL Server (MSSQLSERVER) Service on the Sql2008-UniqueId VM.
+8. For Mixed Mode Authentication and the new `sa` password to take effect, you must restart the SQL Server (MSSQLSERVER) Service on the SQL2008-UniqueId VM.
 To do this, you can use SSMS.
 Right-click the SQL2008-UniqueId instance in the SSMS Object Explorer, and then select **Restart** from the context menu.

     ![In the SSMS Object Explorer, the context menu for the SQL2008-UniqueId instance is displayed, and Restart is highlighted.](media/ssms-object-explorer-restart-sqlserver2008.png "Object Explorer")

-14. When prompted about restarting the MSSQLSERVER service, select **Yes**.
+9. When prompted about restarting the MSSQLSERVER service, select **Yes**.
 The service takes a few seconds to restart.

     ![The Yes button is highlighted on the dialog asking if you are sure you want to restart the MSSQLSERVER service.](media/ssms-restart-service.png "Restart MSSQLSERVER service")

 ### Task 2: Perform assessment for migration to Azure SQL Database

 Contoso would like an assessment to see what potential issues they might need to address in moving their database to Azure SQL Database.
-In this task, you use the **Microsoft Data Migration Assistant** (DMA) to perform an assessment of the `ContosoInsurance` database against Azure SQL Database (Azure SQL DB).
+In this task, you use the [Microsoft Data Migration Assistant](https://docs.microsoft.com/sql/dma/dma-overview?view=sql-server-2017) (DMA) to perform an assessment of the `ContosoInsurance` database against Azure SQL Database (Azure SQL DB).
 Data Migration Assistant (DMA) enables you to upgrade to a modern data platform by detecting compatibility issues that can impact database functionality on your new version of SQL Server or Azure SQL Database.
 It recommends performance and reliability improvements for your target environment.
 The assessment generates a report detailing any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.

-> **Note**: The Database Migration Assistant has already been installed on your Sql2008-UniqueId VM.
-It can also be downloaded from the **Microsoft Download Center** at `https://www.microsoft.com/download/details.aspx?id=53595`.
+> **Note**: The Database Migration Assistant has already been installed on your SQL2008-UniqueId VM.
+It can also be downloaded from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53595).

-1. On the Sql2008-UniqueId VM, launch DMA from the Windows Start menu by typing "data migration" into the search bar, and then selecting **Microsoft Data Migration Assistant** in the search results.
+1. On the SQL2008-UniqueId VM, launch DMA from the Windows Start menu by typing "data migration" into the search bar, and then selecting **Microsoft Data Migration Assistant** in the search results.

    ![In the Windows Start menu, "data migration" is entered into the search bar, and Microsoft Data Migration Assistant is highlighted in the Windows start menu search results.](media/windows-start-menu-dma.png "Data Migration Assistant")